 - Chant the Mahamrtyunjaya mantra for protection.

-- Repeat Ma Ra Na Tha to increase divine presence of the Lord.
+- Chant Ma Ra Na Tha to increase divine presence of the Lord.

 - There are unlimited prayers that can be used.